Would you like to work on a short project involving Monte Carlo event generators?

 publications.
 This will also ensure that your measurements get used!

 The Rivet project (Robust Independent Validation of Experiment and Theory)

 is a toolkit for validation of Monte Carlo event generators.
-Using an
+It provides a

-analyses useful for generator sanity checks, as well as a convenient
+useful for MC generator development, validation, and tuning, as well as a

 Rivet's design emphasises the separation between HepMC records and where

 they came from, allowing it to be a completely cross-generator validation